Is Prozac Addictive? What You Need To Know

 Medical Risks

-• Serotonin Syndrome: This is a life-threatening condition that arises when there is excessive serotonin in the brain.
-The signs and symptoms of atropine poisoning are high fever, restlessness, increased reflexes, tremors, excessive sweating, dilated pupils, and diarrhea.
+Serotonin Syndrome: This is a life-threatening condition that arises when there is excessive serotonin in the brain.
+The signs and symptoms of serotonin syndrome are high fever, restlessness, increased reflexes, tremors, excessive sweating, dilated pupils, and diarrhea.
 This calls for urgent medical care.

-• Adrenal Insufficiency: Prozac may also inhibit the adrenal glands at times, and this results in such symptoms as fatigue, abdominal pain, and muscle weakness.
+Adrenal Insufficiency: Prozac may also inhibit the adrenal glands at times, resulting in symptoms such as fatigue, abdominal pain, and muscle weakness.

 Mental Health Risks

-• Worsening of Depression: Some patients experience worsening symptoms of depression when they begin taking Prozac.
-The patient is advised to follow up with their doctor frequently in the initial weeks of treatment.
+Worsening of Depression: Some patients experience worsening symptoms of depression when they begin taking Prozac.
+The patient is advised to follow up with their healthcare provider frequently in the initial weeks of treatment.

 Sexual Side Effects